Diffusion in Quasi-Crystalline Alloys

 In this Chapter, we review knowledge about diffusion in quasi-crystalline alloys (quasicrystals).
 In Section 1 we first remind the reader of some major aspects of the quasi-crystalline state and in Section 2 we introduce phase diagrams with quasi-crystalline phases, for which detailed diffusion studies are available.
 We mention in Section 3 the more common experimental methods for diffusion studies.
 The diffusive motion of atoms in quasi-crystalline alloys can be studied by the same techniques used for crystalline metallic alloys and intermetallics – measurements of radiotracer diffusion and diffusion of stable isotopes and solute atoms by SIMS profiling.
 The best-studied quasi-crystalline alloys are icosahedral AlPdMn, icosahedral ZnMgRE (RE = rare earth metal), and decagonal AlNiCo.
 The major diffusion results for these quasicrystals are reviewed in Sections 4, 5, and 6.
 Section 7 is devoted to the pressure dependence of diffusion in quasicrystals and to a comparison of the activation volumes with those of crystalline metals.
 Positron annihilation studies are also mentioned, which together with activation volumes for diffusion strongly favour a vacancy mechanism in quasicrystals.
 The major results and conclusions are summarized in Section 8.

-Graeme E. Murch, Irina V. Belova and Andreas Öchsner
+Prof. Graeme E. Murch, Irina Belova and Prof. Andreas Öchsner